Janmey-Sachdev/Easy-Assembly-Ver.-1.0.0.0/README.md

 It is a whole coding language but small based on Assembly and made on the Java coding language.
 There is also an IDE on Easy Assembly which avalible on this link to download (https://github.com/Janmey-Sachdev/Easy-Assembly-Ver.-1.0.0.0-IDE-1.git).
 You must have JDK 25 & JVM installed on your device.
+This also include a pckage manager.
+The coding language only has 5 packages.
+But you can use the EA package manager as the git clone feature in git, just use 'ea install <pkg/repo.>'.
 NOTE: The programming language is not based on any coding language.
 Any video on youtube on EA is no there.
 You can also use it in VS Code, if you do not want use the EAIDE 1.
 But I probably recommend using the IDE as it also shows errors and I do not know if it will work in VS Code.